The 50th Anniversary of The Godfather

 IMPORTANT: This article contains movie spoilers

 The year 2022 marks the 50th Anniversary of the release of one of the most iconic films in American cinema—The Godfather.
 The story chronicles the lives of an extraordinarily tight-knit and influential Italian family living in New York in the 1940s.
 Directed by Francis Ford Coppola and starring the now highly-recognizable figures of Al Pacino, James Caan, and Diane Keaton, the film ranks as perhaps one of the most quintessential movies of all time.
-The film was so well received, audiences' clamor for more spurred the creation of two additional films, making The Godfather one of the most highly-recognizable trilogies in history.
+The film was so well received, that audiences' clamor for more spurred the creation of two additional films, making The Godfather one of the most highly recognizable trilogies in history.

 Unbeknownst to many, the film franchise holds a place very near and dear to Collin Street Bakery’s hearts, as our own DeLuxe® Fruitcake played a special cameo in the trilogy’s first installment.
-In the scene where Sonny (James Caan) learns his father, Vito Corleone, has been shot, our traditional Lone Star Tin can be seen on the counter just beside his elbow.
+In the scene where Sonny (James Caan) learns his father, Vito Corleone has been shot, our traditional Lone Star Tin can be seen on the counter just beside his elbow.
 One of the set designers felt our tin brought to the scene a sense of "classic Americana" and added it without Collin Street’s knowledge.
 Despite this lack of forewarning, Collin Street is ecstatic to have played a small role in such a mammoth film.

-So, in honor of this landmark film, this landmark year, and our own special appearance, we’re taking a look back to learn more about what inspired the film, how it was created, and how it has become a cultural touchstone in American theater.
+So, in honor of this landmark film, this landmark year, and our special appearance, we’re taking a look back to learn more about what inspired the film, how it was created, and how it has become a cultural touchstone in American theater.

 Mario Puzzo, author of The Godfather—Artnet.com

-The Novel that Inspired The Godfather
+The Novel That Inspired The Godfather

 The script for The Godfather was adapted from an award-winning novel sharing the same name.
 Written by Mario Francis Puzo in 1969, the story chronicles the life of a fictional Mafia family living in New York City and led by the family’s patriarch, Vito Corleone.
 The novel spans ten years and even includes flashbacks to Corleone’s early childhood and adulthood.